MattWis/tak-rs/README.md

 As an example, here's a game I played (poorly) against myself on a 5x5 board.
 (But seriously, I haven't even figured out how to use standing stones or my Capstone effectively.)

+### Carry limit

+When moving a pile, each additional digit refers to an offset that the stone is moved by.
+So to move a single stone up one spot, it is written a1U1.
+(Assuming the stone is at a1.)
+To move a pile of 4 up, leaving one stone at each spot (including the initial position, it's a1U0123.
+Finally, make sure to prefix your move with enough 0s so that you do not violate the carry limit.

+### Example game

 * a1F2 e1F1
 * d2F1 c3F2